openreachtech/kiriko-docs/glossary.md

 ## Decentralized Society (DeSoc)

 In the real world, economic activities are based on sustainable trust relationships formed within society.
 Decentralized Society aims to realize such a network based on trust in the crypto world.
-By accumulating Soul on addresses and forming an onchain persona, communities can gather bottom-up, using their creativity to co-create various network assets and intelligence at multiple scales, enabling the construction of a pluralistic society.
+By accumulating "Soul" on addresses and forming an onchain persona, communities can gather bottom-up, using their creativity to co-create various network assets and intelligence at multiple scales, enabling the construction of a pluralistic society.

 ## Soulbound Token (SBT)